 What SIDE EFFECTS can this medicine cause?

 Cefaclor may cause side effects.
-Tell your doctor if this symptom is severe or does not go away:
+Tell your doctor if any of these symptoms are severe or do not go away:

 - difficulty breathing or swallowing